Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Matched- comparison of recovering TBLs with varying PGH

-The spectra in Fig.\ref{Figure:7}(a) correspond to the weak PGH case at $Re_\tau \approx 2300$, showing the three peaks already discussed in Fig.~\ref{Figure:5}(b).
+The spectra in Fig.\ref{Figure:8}(a) correspond to the weak PGH case at $Re_\tau \approx 2300$, showing the three peaks already discussed in figure \ref{Figure:6}(b).
 Here, the vertical dashed lines mark the threshold separating the VLSM peak (left of the line) from the PG peak (right of the line).
-As the PGH strength increases to mild and strong cases at $Re_\tau \approx 2300$ (Fig.~\ref{Figure:7}(b,c)), the three characteristic peaks remain at approximately $y^+ \approx 15$ and $\lambda_x^+ \approx 1000$ for the inner-site, $y/\delta \approx 0.12$ and $\lambda_x/\delta \approx 6$ for the VLSM peak, and $y/\delta \approx 0.3$ and $\lambda_x/\delta \approx 2.2$ for the PG peak.
-While their wall-normal locations and scales remain essentially unchanged, the energy intensity of all three peaks increases with stronger PGH, consistent with the variance trends in Fig.~\ref{Figure:4}(d).
+As the PGH strength increases to mild and strong cases at $Re_\tau \approx 2300$ (figure \ref{Figure:8}(b--c)), the three characteristic peaks remain at approximately $y^+ \approx 15$ and $\lambda_x^+ \approx 1000$ for the inner-site, $y/\delta \approx 0.12$ and $\lambda_x/\delta \approx 6$ for the VLSM peak, and $y/\delta \approx 0.3$ and $\lambda_x/\delta \approx 2.2$ for the PG peak.
+While their wall-normal locations and scales remain essentially unchanged, the energy intensity of all three peaks increases with stronger PGH, consistent with the variance trends in figure \ref{Figure:5}(d).
 The spectra also reveal a small-scale energy deficit accompanying the amplification of large-scale energy in the inner-site, similar to that reported by \citet{Harun2013}.
+It is also worth noting that, despite the strong energy amplification in the outer region for the strong PGH case, the inner-site peak remains clearly identifiable, suggesting that near-wall streaks persist as a turbulence regeneration mechanism even under the dominance of outer-layer large-scale motions, echoing the interpretation of \citet{Gungor2022}.

-At the second downstream location, $Re_\tau \approx 3000$ (Fig.~\ref{Figure:7}(d-f)), three distinct peaks persist across all PGH strengths.
-The inner-site peak (`$\times$' in Fig.~\ref{Figure:7}) remains essentially unchanged compared to the previous downstream position.
-The VLSM peak (`$+$' in Fig.~\ref{Figure:7}) shifts closer to its typical position while occuring at smaller streamwise scales, now appearing at $y/\delta \approx 0.09$ and $\lambda_x/\delta \approx 4.7$.
-In contrast, the PG peak (`$\circ$' in Fig.~\ref{Figure:7}) moves further from the wall and occurs at larger streamwise scales, now located at $y/\delta \approx 0.32$ and $\lambda_x/\delta \approx 2.9$.
+At the second downstream location, $Re_\tau \approx 3000$ (figure \ref{Figure:8}(d--f)), three distinct peaks persist across all PGH strengths.
+The inner-site peak (`$\times$' in figure \ref{Figure:8}) remains essentially unchanged compared to the previous downstream position.
+The VLSM peak (`$+$' in figure \ref{Figure:8}) shifts closer to its typical position while occuring at smaller streamwise scales, now appearing at $y/\delta \approx 0.09$ and $\lambda_x/\delta \approx 4.7$.
+In contrast, the PG peak (`$\circ$' in figure \ref{Figure:8}) moves further from the wall and occurs at larger streamwise scales, now located at $y/\delta \approx 0.32$ and $\lambda_x/\delta \approx 2.9$.
 Examination of the spectral difference maps for the PG peak region shows that the core enhancement remains centred at $y/\delta \approx 0.4$ (indicated by the vertical dotted line) and $\lambda_x/\delta \approx 2.5$ across all cases, while the magnitude of energy amplification increases with PGH strength.